 Human impact on soils with natural fertility through its treatment, led to a change in regimes, which affected the provision and availability of plant life factors.

-Due to the influence of natural factors and human activities consisting in tillage, use of fertilizers, irrigation, use of crop rotations, etc., effective fertility has been formed.
+Due to the influence of natural factors and human activities consisting in tillage, use of fertilizers, irrigation, use of crop rotations, etc., effective soil fertility was formed.

 Soil fertility indicators